Cornelius a Lapide

 Interpreters Who Have Written Commentaries on Ecclesiastes

 Second in time, but first in dignity, is St. Gregory, Bishop of Neocaesarea, surnamed Thaumaturgus on account of his fame for miracles, who explained Ecclesiastes through a paraphrase "most brief and admirable," says Suidas.
+For with his divine wisdom, eloquence, acuteness, and freshness, he wonderfully teaches, charms, prods, and spurs the reader.

 Ninth is St. Bonaventure, who treats Ecclesiastes in a scholastic manner.